FAQ

 Use Ctrl+C in the server terminal when you are done.
 Leave it running only when you want to connect optional tools such as the bridge or chat workbench.

-Why do package install commands still point to source checkouts?
+Why do docs still show source checkouts?

 If you are working from an offline or mirrored environment, use local sibling checkouts or accessible mirrored remotes.